 That’s why this Thank You goes out, most heartily, to the hosts who made it possible by inviting us into their settings, their communities and often even their homes.
 They organized lecture halls and dining rooms, projectors and dinners.
 Some cooked or gave us backs of snacks for the road.
 Others hugged us tight when we said goodbye, and more than we’d expected broke into tears.
 We had been invited there to talk, to teach, but we learned an enormous amount from each of them in the process.
 Their warmth and dedication, their passion for play and their love for their communities were astonishing.

 We met teachers and parents, landscape architects, museum staff, parks and recreation staff, aquatics coaches and artists – a huge diversity of people who care about play and want to do more to support it in everyday life.
 Being asked to speak to these audiences was a privilege and a sign of enormous trust on the part of the hosts.
 From each of them, we learned how people in incredibly different environments were already supporting play, sneaking it in through bureaucratic cracks or making impassioned arguments to authority.

 We started by asking each host to create a box of scrap goodies for the next location, forming a relay of gifts that lassoed the country.
 It was an idea that has been received warmly, and here is a little slideshow of this cool little exchange.

 We are now match-making individuals and groups interested in connecting to inspire and encourage each other.
 The movement is already here, already happening, but playworkers should never work in isolation.
 Talk to your friends, your colleagues – and of course to us! – and we’ll keep growing, together.

 This is the second of three thank you posts from the Pop-Up Adventure Play and Special Guests Tour 2014.
-You can read the first one here.
-It you want to see more photos from the tour, please visit the album on our facebook page.
-For regular updates from us, hop onto our mailing list on www.popupadventureplay.org.
+You can read the first one.
+If you want to see more photos from the tour, please visit the album on our Facebook page.
+For regular updates from us, hop onto our mailing list on here on the Pop Up website.